ishtiaque-ahammad/OpenGenome/README.md

 1.The name of the raw sequencing files i.e. forward and reverse read files

+2.Choice of trimmer (trimmomatic / fastp)

-2.Choice of assembler (megahit / spades/ unicycler)
+3.Choice of assembler (megahit / spades/ unicycler)

-3.The number of CPU cores you want to use
+4.The number of CPU cores you want to use

 After you provide the neccessary info, it will start running!
 ## Input